Will I lose control of my business after Pioneera acquires it?

 What kind of due diligence will you do?

 The depth is calibrated to the stage of the process.
 Preliminary diligence covers financial statements, top customer concentration, capital expenditure history, and the basics of the operating model.
 Full diligence after a letter of intent covers quality of earnings, legal and tax review, environmental and operational walks of the facility, customer references, and the financial model in detail.
-Pioneera's team is engineer-led, so the operational walks are real.
-The diligence is also fast, because the structure of the deal team is small and the questions are organized in advance.
+Our partners walk the floor as operators, not auditors.
+They look at where new technology and better processes could make the business stronger.
+The diligence is also fast, because the deal team is small and the questions are organized in advance.

 Is everything confidential?
 Who else sees my numbers?